Apply today, there’s still room for you at Calvin!

 The Clery Act

-Calvin College is committed to assisting all members of the Calvin community in providing for their own safety and security.
+Calvin University is committed to assisting all members of the Calvin community in providing for their own safety and security.
 The annual Clery security and fire safety compliance document is available from the Campus Safety Department.
-If you would like to receive a paper copy the combined Annual Security and Fire Safety Report which contains this information, you can stop by the Calvin College Campus Safety Department in the Mail and Print Services Building at 3230 Lake Drive SE, Grand Rapids, MI 49546, or you can request a copy be mailed to you by calling 616-526-6751.
+If you would like to receive a paper copy of the combined Annual Security and Fire Safety Report which contains this information, you can stop by the Calvin University Campus Safety Department in the Mail and Print Services Building at 3230 Lake Drive SE, Grand Rapids, MI 49546, or you can request a copy be mailed to you by calling 616-526-6751.

 Harassment, discrimination, and retaliation of any form are a violation of a person’s rights, dignity, and integrity.
-Such acts debase the integrity of the educational process and work environment and are contrary to the mission and values of Calvin College.
-In response to any reported misconduct, the college will take appropriate steps to eliminate the misconduct, prevent its recurrence, and remedy its effects.
-The college will review and investigate all reports, and provide for fair and impartial evaluation and resolution.
+Such acts debase the integrity of the educational process and work environment and are contrary to the mission and values of Calvin University.
+In response to any reported misconduct, the university will take appropriate steps to eliminate the misconduct, prevent its recurrence, and remedy its effects.
+The university will review and investigate all reports, and provide for fair and impartial evaluation and resolution.
 Retaliation against a person who makes a good faith report of harassment or discrimination or anyone participating as a witness in an investigation or hearing is prohibited.

 Information on Safer Spaces and Title IX may be directed to the website: calvin.edu/go/saferspaces